shenweiliu/ngex-accordion/lib-src/README.md

 # ngex-accordion

-A simple and light-weight accordion for applications with Angular versions 8 - 13.
+A simple and light-weight accordion implemented with all directives for applications with Angular versions 8 - 13.

 The library was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.
 It still uses the ViewEngine, instead of Ivy Partial option, for the better backward compatibility.